aniru-dh21/Image_Search/README.md

 - Navigate to <a href="https://unsplash.com/developers">this URL</a>, and click on the "Register as a developer" button displayed at the top right corner of the page.

 - Create your account by entering all the necessary details.

+- Once registered, you will be redirected to <a href="https://unsplash.com/oauth/applications">this page</a>.